regardscitoyens/nosfinanceslocales_scraper/README.md

 Usage
 =====

-For example, to scrap data of every towns on the fiscal year 2012, run in the root
+To scrap data of every cities on the fiscal year 2012, run in the root
 dir:
 `scrapy crawl localgouv -o scraped_data_dir/localgouv_2012.json -t json -a year=2012`